Mobic (Meloxicam)

 The source doesn’t specify exact timing, but you should talk to your doctor or pharmacist if you don’t feel better after several days of taking Mobic.

-Yes, you should swallow Mobic whole with a full glass of water with or immediately after food.
+Yes, take Mobic with or immediately after food with a full glass of water.
 This may help reduce the risk of getting an upset stomach.

-If you miss your dose and it’s 2-3 hours before your next dose, skip the missed dose and take your next dose as scheduled.
-Otherwise, take it as soon as you remember, then return to your normal schedule.
+If it’s 2-3 hours before your next dose, skip the missed dose.
+Otherwise, take it as soon as you remember, then continue your normal schedule.
 Never take a double dose.

 No, do not stop taking Mobic or lower the dosage without speaking to your doctor first.
 Continue taking it for as long as your doctor tells you.

-Tell the nurse, surgeon, or anesthetist that you’re taking Mobic before any surgery, as it can slow down blood clotting and put you at risk of bleeding.
+Tell your surgeon, nurse, or anesthetist that you’re taking Mobic before any surgery, as it can slow down blood clotting and put you at risk of bleeding.

 Yes, Mobic may hide some signs of infection such as pain, fever, redness, and swelling.
-Tell your doctor if you get an infection while using Mobic, as you may mistakenly think you’ve improved or that the infection isn’t serious.
+Tell your doctor if you get an infection while using Mobic.

 Do not exceed the maximum recommended daily dose of 15 mg.
-Patients with kidney problems undergoing dialysis should not take more than 7.5 mg each day.
+Patients with kidney problems on dialysis should not take more than 7.5 mg each day.

 Important Disclaimer